PathwayCommons/guide/src/Rmd/_workflows/pathway_enrichment/visualize.Rmd

 |   11972 | TAP1    | -18.75886 |

-Rather than analyze a list of over 10 000 genes one at a time for genes that peak our interest or those with the largest magnitude of change we argued that more robust, less arbitrary methods were needed.
+Rather than analyze a list of over 10 000 genes one at a time, we argued that more robust, less arbitrary methods were required.
 To this end we used [Gene Set Enrichment Analysis](http://software.broadinstitute.org/) to identify gene sets  enriched within our list.
 In particular, we used GSEA to identify candidate gene sets enriched in the genes up-regulated in 'mesenchymal' samples and like-wise those categorized as 'immunoreactive'.
+Using this approach we identified over 2 500 gene sets enriched in the 'mesenchymal' subtype (Table 2) and over 1 900 in 'immunoreactive' samples.

 **Table 2.
 GSEA report for 'Mesenchymal' class**